book manuscript

 research articles

-“An ecology of morality: political and material excess in the works of Duong Thu Huong”
+“An ecology of morality: political and material excess in the works of Duong Thu Huong” (forthcoming with Environmental Humanities, March 2024)

 This study takes an ecocritical perspective to analyze how materialism figures into Duong Thu Huong’s works after economic renovation or Doi Moi in Vietnam in 1986.
 I examine Paradise of the Blind (1988) and The Zenith (2006) and how they address political critique of the Vietnamese Communist Party through images of excess, using material excess to comment on political and moral excess in the Party’s governance.
 I expound upon the profound metaphysical quality of Vietnamese culture and life, in which one’s actions and desires do not stand alone, but are interconnected with that of others.
 This grants new meaning to the intricate relationship between politics and society, politics and literature, and politics and the environment, for they are not bound by mere human relationships or actions, but by the larger forces of karma and the restoration of a universal equilibrium.